 Tape the paper onto a piece of steel, then using a black marker, some chalk, a crayon, a pencil, or a scribe to trace the pattern (a scribe scratches the surface so it won’t wear off like the others can):

-Using a grinder or a file, or a rock if you have to, grind the edges down to the line and refine the shape of your blade.
+Using a grinder or a file, grind the edges down to the line and refine the shape of your blade.
 I used a grinder to get within 1mm or so, and then switched to the file.
 For the final pass, I used the belt sander on all edges.

 Here’s a video of a guy grinding a fuller, I just used a Dremel tool to do mine:

 The next step is to put a bevel on the edge of the blade, so that it can be sharpened easily once hardened.
 This step goes best if you have a belt sander.

 Clamp the belt sander in a table vice to hold it still and steady.
 You can use a stick as a guide to maintain an even angle.

 Here’s a video using a belt sander to sharpen a knife:

 Grind the bevel holding the blade nearly flat onto the belt sander to get a steep angle.
 This will give you a sharper finished edge.
 Start with 200 grit, then use 400, then 600, then 800, then finally 1000 grit.
 Sand the entire blade, as well as create a bevel.